 You can go online and find printables that you can easily glue to small square pieces of cardboard.
 When doing this, you can create your own matching game for your toddler to try out.
 Simply print out the images you want, glue them to cardboard pieces, turn them over, and get playing!
 The best part?
 If they get ruined, you can always print more and can even change it up with a different theme each time.
 You can also switch this up any way you want and can make it a matching game for color recognition.

 It can sometimes be a challenge to find store bought board games for younger children that are fun, educational, and help with number recognition and counting skills.
 For this toddler board game, simply place the numbers one through six on a sheet of paper. (this is where you can get as creative and artsy as you want.)
 You can put the numbers in circles and make a fun design with a start and finish and then use small toys they love as game pieces.
 Roll the dice for your little one and have them find the number it lands on.

 Playing games with your two or three-year-old doesn’t have to be a chore.
 These games are not only great for helping your toddler learn how to play games but will help you connect as a family as well.
 What would you add to the list?
 Have you discovered a toddler game you love?

 Find more great family games:

-Lorien Van Ness is the mother of four children ranging in age from toddler to tween.
-She’s a freelance writer and regular contributor at Creative with Kids and Hands On As We Grow.
-Having worked with children from birth through adolescence in a professionally for more than 10 years, she enjoys helping families create meaningful experiences that foster strong relationships.
+Lorien Van Ness is the mother of four children ranging in age from age 3 to tween.
+She’s a freelance writer and regular contributor at Bounceback Parenting and Hands On As We Grow.
+She’s worked with children from birth through adolescence professionally for more than 10 years.
+She enjoys helping families create meaningful experiences that foster strong relationships.
 She grabs any free moment she can to write about life, parenting, and everything in between.